When we meet

-We meet on Wednesday evenings from 7.30 -9.45pm, with a tea-break for 15 minutes at about 8.40pm.
-We meet during school term-times, for a total of 36 sessions a year.
+We meet on Wednesday evenings at Sharrow Old School (see below) from 7.30 -9.30pm, with a tea-break for 15 minutes (tea and biscuits provided – 20p contribution) We meet during school term-times, for a total of 36 sessions a year.

 We meet at the Old Junior School in Sharrow, which is fully accessible.
 The address is: South View Road, Sharrow, Sheffield S7 1DB.
 Parking is available via Vincent Road.